Why are Treehuggers Happier and Healthier?

 Terpenes and Phytoncides are the Answer

-Surprisingly, terpenes and phytoncides do not only protect plants from harm, but also us humans.
-They are bioactive, which means they cause our body to react to them.
+Surprisingly, terpenes and phytoncides do not only protect plants from harm but also us humans.
+They are bioactive, which means they cause our bodies to react to them.
 One of their dominant effects is how they act upon the human immune system.
-Science has shown that people who spent time in a forest had a lot more natural killer cells in their body.
+Science has shown that people who spent time in a forest had a lot more natural killer cells in their bodies.
 Natural killer cells are your bodyguards against any germs or viruses that might enter your system.
 The more you have, the better your chances of staying healthy.

 Terpenes Even Help Curing Cancer

 In 1982, the Japanese government introduced the concept of “forest bathing” to encourage Japanese citizens to spend more time in nature and harness its positive influence.
 Since then, the therapeutic effects of trees have even made their way into medicine.
 For example, rehabilitation hospitals in Bavaria have started to incorporate forest bathing into their care programs.
 It’s not just the small things trees help curing.
 Spending time in forests speeds up healing processes after surgery and there have been several studies that have shown the anti-cancer effect of terpenes in both in vitro and in vivo in Mice.

 Are You Happy?
 No?
 Then Hug a Tree!